Sometimes, Wise will cancel your transfer. There are a few reasons why we might do this — here are some of the most common ones.

 If you set up a transfer and don’t pay for it within 2 weeks, we’ll automatically cancel it.
 If you’d still like to make that transfer, you can set up a new one.

 You won’t get the same rate as the original transfer you set up.
-This is because we only guarantee the rate for 24–48 hours, depending on the currency you send.
+This is because we only guarantee the rate for specific period of time showed at a time of transfer created, depending on the currency you send.
 So, if your transfer was cancelled for this reason, the original rate would have already expired.

 We need more information from you